Has Your Email Been Read? Read Receipts and Web Bugs

 So, how can you know, 100% of the time, if your recipient has read your message or not?

-Really, the only way to do this is to have control over the recipient’s ability to read the message.
+The only way to do this is to control the recipient’s ability to read the message.
 A common way to do this is to:

-- Send the recipient a notice that a message is waiting for him on that web site and provide him/her with the means to access it.
+- Send the recipient a notice that a message is waiting for them on that website and provide them with the means to access it.

-- When the recipient connects and uses his access credentials successfully to open the message, you record that fact
+- When the recipient connects and uses their access credentials successfully to open the message, you record that fact.

-- The system being configured to support it, and
+- The system is configured to support it, and

-- Having full control over the system that the recipient uses to access the message
+- Having complete control over the system that the recipient uses to access the message

-If you do not have access to your control your recipient’s email system, then you should consider using a message pickup system with tracking included, such as SecureLine Escrow.
+If you do not have access to control your recipient’s email system, you should consider using a message pickup system with tracking included, such as SecureLine Escrow.